 Pros: Speed, volume and image quality.

-Pros: Uses data to print personalized mail pieces; potentially lower cost for smaller print runs; faster set-up.
+Pros: Uses data to print personalized mail pieces; potentially lower cost for printing shorter runs; faster set-up.

 Cons: Slower production of individual pieces in large runs; needs clean, fresh data and images for accurate targeting.

 So, which one is best?
 There’s no single answer.
 It depends on your campaign goals and budget.
 These four questions can help you figure out which path to pursue.